xerial-games/marketplace-web3-sdk/README.md

 npm i ethers@5.7
 ```

+# Frontend details

+The `@` in paths works as a form of remapping, this helps us to use short and precise paths, thus making the code neater.

 ## Environment variables

 To run your project smoothly, you must have the acrode environment variables, as described here at [.env.example](.env.example) we suggest you use the address of our Marketplace and USDC contracts that we have already deployed on Polygon's Test Network `(Mumbai)`: